ritintiwari469/ritintiwari469/README.md

 ![Ritin Tiwari](https://github.com/user-attachments/assets/0efb3393-269f-436b-8d73-40dd95118b49)
 <h1>Hi 👋!
 My name is Ritin Tiwari.</h1>
-<p>I am a passionate web developer from Jabalpur.
+<p>I am a passionate Web Developer from Jabalpur.
 I completed my B.Tech in Computer Science in 2023 from Shri Ram Institute of Science and Technology.</p>

 - 👨‍💻 All of my projects are available at [https://ritinportfolio.netlify.app](https://ritinportfolio.netlify.app)
 - ✉️  You can contact me at **mailritintiwari@gmail.com**